 After earning his doctorate, Chuck went on to lead some of the world’s most important food security programs, including the Washington, D.C.-based Famine Early Warning Systems Network (FEWS NET).
-He served long-term postings in Senegal and Zimbabwe and completed numerous assignments in African nations and Haiti.
-Today, Chuck leads the Resilience cross-cutting practice.
+He served long-term postings in Senegal and Zimbabwe and completed assignments in numerous African nations and Haiti, in addition to previously serving with DAI as Senior Principal Global Practice Leader in Food Security, Resilience, and Livelihoods, Managing Director for Africa, Vice President of Technical Services, and Vice President for Development Results.
+Today, Chuck provides technical expertise and strategic guidance to Resilience and Stability practice activities.

 x